 There are endless fresh food markets where you can get a swag of vegetables for 3oRMB or so.
 You’ll notice something interesting with the meat, which is all pork and chicken, in that it’s never refrigerated.
 Cantonese really don’t seem to like refrigeration.
-A culled pig will arrive to the market early in the morning on the back of a bike, and be butchered throughout the day, all day, in Guangdong weather.
+A culled pig will arrive at the market early in the morning on the back of a bike, and be butchered throughout the day, all day, in Guangdong weather.
 Goes against everything we are taught in the west about meat and food safety, but they’ve have been doing things this way for longer than we have been around.
 Regardless, I always purchased meat from the supermarket and vegetables from the farmers’ markets.

-You’ll also want try the Cantonese roast meats, you’ll see the stalls, it’s delicious!
+You’ll also want to try the Cantonese roast meats, you’ll see the stalls, it’s delicious!
 I would often buy from one particular stall and this was hilarious, she could only speak a little Mandarin, so, when I went there, while chopping up my order of roast pork, she would teach me a word in Guangdonghua and I would share a word in Mandarin, crazy right?
 I will miss that roast meat stall 🙂